Francis Beckman

-Francis Joseph Beckman (October 25, 1875 – October 17, 1948) was an American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Lincoln in Nebraska (1924–1930) and as archbishop of the Archdiocese of Dubuque in Iowa (1930–1946).
+Francis Joseph Beckman (October 25, 1875 – October 17, 1948) was an American Catholic prelate who served as Bishop of Lincoln from 1924 to 1930 and as Archbishop of Dubuque from 1930 to 1946.

 Biography

 Early life

 Francis Beckman was born on October 25, 1875, in Cincinnati, Ohio, to Francis and Elizabeth (née Fenker) Beckman.
 He studied at St. Gregory Seminary and Mount St. Mary's Seminary in Cincinnati.
 He then attended the University of Louvain in Leuven, Belgium, and the Pontifical Gregorian University in Rome.

 Priesthood

 Beckman was ordained to the priesthood in Cincinnati for the Archdiocese of Cincinnati on June 20, 1902, by Archbishop William Henry Elder.
 Following his ordination, Beckman received a Licentiate of Sacred Theology (1907) and later a Doctor of Sacred Theology (1908) from the Gregorian.

 After his return to Cincinnati, Beckman joined the faculty of Mount St. Mary's Seminary, where he served as professor of philosophy and dogmatic theology (1908–1912).
 He was rector of Mount St. Mary's from 1912 to 1924.
 He also served as Censor Librorum and a consultor for the archdiocese.